How to Stop Rocking Your Baby to Sleep

 If you’re like me, you assumed that feeding your baby to sleep was the way to go.
 She likely conked out mid-feed, making it ideal to set her down for a nap.

-But after hearing about Tracy Hogg’s E-A-S-Y technique (which stands for eat, awake, sleep, you), I started to breastfeed my baby after he woke up, not before.
-In doing so, he relied less on nursing (and being held) to fall asleep, breaking yet another habit that relied on external sleeping aids.
+Instead, feed her after she wakes up from sleep.
+In doing so, she’ll rely less on nursing (and being held) to fall asleep, breaking yet another habit that relies on external sleep aids.

 Rocking your baby to sleep isn’t a big bad terrible thing to do.
-Many parents enjoy sitting in a rocking chair with their baby.
+Many parents enjoy the bonding experience.
 But for others, it can be exhausting and draining to do over and over again.

 Get more tips:

-Don’t forget: Join my newsletter and discover the 5 mistakes that are keeping your baby from self-soothing below:
+Don’t forget: Join my newsletter and discover the 5 mistakes that are keeping your baby from self-soothing below—at no cost to you:

 5 Mistakes That Keep Your Baby from Self Soothing